Patent News

 Aug.
 28, 2023: In In re Cellect, the Federal Circuit upheld a decision by PTAB to invalidate a set of patents owned by Cellect as invalid under obviousness-type double patenting (ODP).
 During prosecution, the Examiner never applied an obviousness-type double patenting rejection, and as a result, the patentee never filed terminal disclaimers in the challenged continuation-in-part and continuation applications filed of a “grandfather” priority patent application.
 After Cellect accused Samsung of infringing, Samsung petitioned for ex-party reexamination.
 The reexamination examiner then rejected the challenged Cellect patents on ODP grounds and this decision was appealed to PTAB which agreed with the examiner, as did the Federal Circuit.
 Because the patents were expired at the time of the appeal, it was not possible for Cellect to submit a terminal disclaimer.

-:!: UPDATE: ON November 13, 2023, Cellect filed a petition for en banc rehearing, which has attracted several amici briefs, which raise some interesting points.
+On November 13, 2023, Cellect filed a petition for en banc rehearing, which has attracted several amici briefs, which raise some interesting points.
+On January 19, 2024, the request for rehearing was denied.

 PTAB institutes IPR because Examiner erred in not referencing presented prior art (posted 01/04/24)